 If admissions officers were to select candidates strictly on the basis of GMAT scores and undergraduate GPAs, their student bodies would be comprised almost entirely of people from finance and consulting backgrounds, which would make for bad class dynamics.

-The admissions people know about this disparity, of course, and they compensate for it by starting with an ideal profile of the class they hope to end up with.
+The admissions people know about this disparity, of course, and they compensate for it by starting with an ideal profile of the class they hope to assemble.

 The consistency in composition should tell you something about how admissions officers choose their classes.
 Namely, if you come from a finance background, you will, for the most part, compete only with other finance people for the limited number of finance spots available.
 If you are a consultant, you will compete with other consultants.
 It's more a practice dictated by circumstances than an explicit policy acknowledged by admissions officers (though some acknowledge it).